cstefanache/templlmos/debug/terminal_terminal-runtime_2.md

 <pre style='text-wrap: wrap'>
 /**
- * Executes a command with the given parameters, processing the input string.
+ * Executes a command with the given string input, processing the command and its arguments.
  * @param {string} input - The command input string to execute.
  * @returns {any} - The result of the command execution or an error message.
  */